Vic Davalillo: Continued action in Mexico and the majors

 After the 1979 season the Dodgers released Davalillo.
 He returned to Mexico, and after he hit .394 in 94 games, the Dodgers reached out for him again.
-He played for L.A.'s Triple-A team in Albuquerque and was called up at age 44 for his last six big-league at-bats in September and October 1980.
+He played for the Dodgers' Triple-A team in Albuquerque and was called up at age 44 for his last six big-league at-bats in September and October 1980.

-He played in 40 final games in the Mexican League in 1981.
+Davalillo played in 40 final games in the Mexican League in 1981.
 His career south of the border continued, however, in the little-known Liga Nacional.
-This circuit was started in 1981 by ANABE (Asociación Nacional de Beisbolistas), a Mexican players’ association.
-Davalillo played in 1982 for Lechugueros de León in 1982.
+This circuit was started in 1981 by ANABE (Asociación Nacional de Beisbolistas), a Mexican players' association.
+Davalillo played in 1982 for Lechugueros de León.
 If Liga Nacional records still exist, they would be extremely difficult to find, but apparently Davalillo hit .360 in 124 games for the Lettuce Growers.
 In 1986 he was invited to join another Liga Nacional club, Tuzos de Zacatecas, but the circuit folded before he played for the Gophers.

-Winter League career
+Venezuelan professional baseball

 Davalillo kept playing in the Venezuelan Winter League until the age of 50.
 All told, he played in 30 seasons between 1957 and 1987: